magicxor/pacos2/README.md

 Pacos is a .NET-based Telegram bot designed to interact in group chats.
 It leverages generative AI for chat responses and image generation.

+*The alpaca was scientifically described by Carl Linnaeus in his System of Nature (1758) under the Latin name Camelus pacos.*

 ## Features

 - **AI-Powered Chat**: Responds to mentions (e.g., "pacos", "пакос") or direct messages using Google's Gemini Pro model.
 It maintains a chat history for context-aware conversations.